Adapting Large Language Models to Domains via Reading Comprehension: Further Ablations on Comprehension Tasks

-\textbf{General LLM Benchmarks.} Additionally, we conduct experiments where we remove a specific task type from all the comprehension tasks.
-We then evaluate the model's performance specifically on the general tasks corresponding to the removed task type, aiming to demonstrate whether the comprehension tasks have a positive impact on the respective downstream tasks.
-In the results for general tasks in Figure~\ref{fig:ablation_all}, when we exclude a particular task type from the comprehension tasks, we observe performance declines in the corresponding removed tasks, specifically for Summarization, Word-to-Text, Natural Language Inference, and Commonsense Reasoning tasks.
-This suggests a beneficial connection between the trained comprehension tasks and their corresponding downstream tasks.
 However, when we remove Paraphrase Detection or Text Completion, it does not lead to a performance decline in the corresponding tasks.
 This discrepancy may be attributed to the reformatting of Paraphrase Detection from a classification task to a generation task in the comprehension tasks, causing a mismatch between training and evaluation settings.
-Furthermore, the Text Comprehension comprehension task type lacks obvious counterparts in the general LLM benchmarks, which may contribute to the mismatch in the performance change trend.
+Furthermore, the Text Completion comprehension task type lacks obvious counterparts in the general LLM benchmarks, which may contribute to the mismatch in the performance change trend.